Art

 The GCSE Art course is very flexible.
 You can develop a personal artistic style, expressing your own creativity and individualism.
 You do this based on your own interests, cultural background and choice of media.
 The course enables you to take responsibility for your artistic development.
 We offer a sound structure of lessons, specialist teaching, workshop sessions, extra-curricular activities, visits from practising artists and trips to art galleries.
 You bring to the subject your enthusiasm, commitment and passion.

-Depending on the sort of work you chose to do, you might enter for the Fine Art syllabus, which will be based on drawing, print-making and painting, Three-Dimensional Design, which is ceramics and sculpture.
+Depending on the sort of work you chose to do, you might enter for the Fine Art syllabus, which will be based on drawing, print-making and painting or Three-Dimensional Design, which is ceramics and sculpture.

 How will I be assessed?